-(I) NOTE: If the Smart Connect feature is enabled, the fragmentation length, CTS/RTS threshold, and preamble mode for the 2.4 GHz radio and 5 GHz radio are combined.
-That means that you cannot change these settings for the 2.4 GHz radio or 5 GHz radio individually.
+- CAUTION: We recommend that you do not change these settings unless directed by NETGEAR support or unless you are sure what the consequences are.
+Incorrect settings might disable the WiFi function of a radio unexpectedly. - (I) NOTE: If the Smart Connect feature is enabled, the fragmentation length, CTS/RTS threshold, and preamble mode for the 2.4 GHz radio, 5 GHz radio, and 6 GHz radio are combined.
+That means that you cannot change these settings for the 2.4 GHz radio, 5 GHz radio, or 6 GHz radio individually.